-The Diffserv-aware MPLS Traffic Engineering Requirements RFCxxxx specifies the requirements and selection criteria for bandwidth constraints models.
+The Differentiated Services (Diffserv)-aware MPLS Traffic Engineering Requirements RFC 3564 specifies the requirements and selection criteria for Bandwidth Constraints Models.
 Two such models, the Maximum Allocation and the Russian Dolls, are described therein.
-This document complements RFCxxxx by describing in more details some of the selection criteria and their implications.
-Results of a performance evaluation of the two models are also included.
+This document complements RFC 3564 by presenting the results of a performance evaluation of these two models under various operational conditions: normal load, overload, preemption fully or partially enabled, pure blocking, or complete sharing.